 "Transformers: Robots in Disguise"

-Several episodes containing large-scale destruction were either drastically re-edited or weren't aired in the U.S.
+Several episodes of the animated TV series containing large-scale destruction were either drastically re-edited or weren't aired in the U.S.